knightwj/knightwj.github.io/_posts/2020-03-06-welcome-to-jekyll.markdown

-Here is a further breakdown of age and traveling history.
+Here is a further breakdown of age and traveling history(numbers not updated yet for this graph).

 <center>
 {% include secondGraph.html %}